klightspeed/SERingAsteroids/README.md

 * Add the ability to boost the chance of ice asteroids from the default 1% (probably using a GeneratorSeed based on the number of material kinds)
   - Note that adding or removing a mod that changes the ores that can appear in asteroids would make this an ice asteroid debuff for already-generated asteroids
 * Allow edge taper to span more than one ring sector
-* Queue up asteroid creation in order of distance from nearest grid or player
-* Include grids and players in asteroid exclusion zones
-* Limit asteroid addition to visual range
-* Remove unmodified asteroids once outside visual range (and cache the creation parameters for re-addition once within visual range again)
-* Mark unmodified asteroids outside a certain range of any player or grid as no save